Your Thyroid asked for this…

 Those are some alarming numbers.
 You could be sitting here reading this right now and not even realize you could be a part of those statistics.

-These are the three most commonly diagnosed thyroid conditions:
+These are the three most commonly overlooked and diagnosed thyroid conditions:

 Hashimotos – this is a more severe case of hypothyroidism with similar symptoms; a genetic component making it an actual autoimmune disease, meaning the body is attacking its own thyroid gland.

 However, in most cases, thyroid conditions are a symptom of something else.

 The body does not work in singular systems where organs are all minding their own business.
 Each system of the body greatly impacts how all of the others are able to function.

 To understand what’s happening with the thyroid, we have to start asking “WHY?”

 Why is this thyroid epidemic happening?
 Why are people’s thyroids all of a sudden “just not working”? – as most of my clients are told.